sf-wdi-37/intro-ajax/README.md

 *After this workshop, developers will be able to:*

 - find and read documentation for useful APIs
-- give an example of when AJAX would be used in your code
 - explain the difference between AJAX and synchronous web data transfer
 - use AJAX with jQuery's `$.ajax` to GET data from an API
 - describe the meaning of `method:`, `url:`, and `success:` keys in jQuery's `$.ajax` syntax
+- give an example of where AJAX would be used in code for a website

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->